henripetrow/VFAT3-TB-Firmware/README.md

 Firmware for the VFAT3 verification platform.

 - Support for the use of external ADC for calibration routines.
+  - ADC CH0 should be connected to Vmon.
+  - ADC CH1 should be connected to GND

 - Ease of switching between VBv2 and VBv3
   - Comment/uncomment I2C pins in kc705_VBv1.xcd